Take Control of Your Health

-The Diabetes and Nutrition Teaching Center uses an advanced approach that includes continuous glucose monitoring, insulin pump therapy, personalized patient-specific care plans and an enhanced diabetes data management system.
+The Diabetes and Nutrition Teaching Center an advanced approach that includes, but is not limited to, personalized patient-specific care plans and an enhanced diabetes data management system.
 Each of these tools allows you, the patient, the opportunity to develop the skills necessary to take control of your diabetes, instead of it controlling you.

 Pediatric and Adolescent Diabetes and Nutrition Services